 36. Invest in a door seal and letterbox draught excluder

-Readily available at hardware stores, door seals and letterbox draught excluders block draughts and prevents unnecessary air flow around the edges of your door frame or letterbox.
+Readily available at hardware stores, door seals and letterbox draught excluders block draughts and prevent unnecessary air flow around the edges of your door frame or letterbox.

 37. Get floorboard seal